 In January 2017, the Company sold an 18.7% noncontrolling interest in its healthcare real estate portfolio through a newly formed joint venture pursuant to a purchase and sale agreement executed in November 2016 based upon terms negotiated prior to the Merger.
 The net excess of the carrying value of the noncontrolling interest sold over the consideration received resulted in a \$41.2 million decrease to additional paid-in capital, including \$9.2 million of cost of new capital.
-At March 31, 2018, noncontrolling interests own approximately 28.7% of the Company's healthcare portfolio.

-For the three months ended March 31, 2018, contributions from new limited partners reduced the Company's ownership interest in its industrial joint venture.
+For the nine months ended September 30, 2018, contributions from new limited partners reduced the Company's ownership interest in its industrial joint venture.
 The new limited partners were admitted at net asset value of the joint venture, based upon valuations determined by independent third parties, at the time of contributions.
-The difference between contributions received and the noncontrolling interests' share of the joint venture resulted in an increase to additional paid-in capital of \$5.8 million.
+The difference between contributions received and the noncontrolling interests' share of the joint venture resulted in an increase to additional paid-in capital of \$28.8 million.